 I just got off the phone with a friend in the program.
 We have mutual friend that has relapsed.
 “Where do I draw the line?” she ask, referring to when does caring turn into enabling.
 I learned this lesson early in sobriety.
 About three months early.
 I was running a sober home and

 My son was born last week and I didn’t realize how important my morning routine was until I got off track for a few days.
 More importantly, it was the actual “not having enough time” aspect to do my morning rituals, that really through me off.
-Within a few days I was back on schedule and I got a chance to talk with an old high school friend of mine about how important it is to manage your time on a daily basis.
+Within a few days I was back on schedule

 I’m not going to say the wine bottles in the fridge didn’t bother me, but I know for sure that I wasn’t in any danger of drinking them.
 And it’s funny how I just described what a normal person would consider a “sip” or even a “glass” my addicted mind went straight for “them.”
-As in all of “them.”
-Yes for a few seconds I entertained drinking all the bottles of wine in the fridge me wife had put away for the baby shower.
+As

 I am exactly where I am suppose to be, at this point in my life.
 If I fight every time I think I should be somewhere else, I’ll drive myself crazy.